MetroStar/conda-vendor/README.md

 ```

 ## Usage
-`conda-vendor` solves an environment from an environment.yaml and can  create a `vendor_manifest.yaml` a yaml for CICD and also local channels to resolve an environment offline.
+`conda-vendor` solves an environment from an environment.yaml and currently has two main functions:

+* create a `vendor_manifest.yaml` a yaml for CICD
+* Create local channels to resolve an environment offline.

 ### Manifest
 To create a manifest run `conda-vendor manifest -f your_env.yaml --manifest-filename your_manifest_out.yaml`